-Based on replacing an old G-rated boiler with a modern A-rated boiler with a full set of heating controls the EST estimates savings of around £340 per year on your gas bill.
-This does not take into account how much installing a new boiler will cost.
+If you replace an old G-rated boiler with a modern A-rated boiler with a full set of heating controls, the Energy Saving Trust estimates you'll save around £340 a year on your gas bill.
+This does not take into account the cost of installing a new boiler.

-The table below illustrates just how much a modern condensing boiler could cut your gas bills by, depending on the size of your house (a boiler that's 15 years old or more is classed as 'old' in these calculations.
+The table below shows how much different types of boilers will cost you in energy bills, depending on the size of your house.
+(A boiler that's 15 years old or more is classed as 'old' in these calculations.
 A lightweight boiler can be attached to a wall; a heavyweight boiler is floor standing.)

 |Annual fuel costs with different boiler types (source: Sedbuk)|